-[Note to editor: insert a new subsection 6.3.2.2.7.9 as follows]
+[Note to editor: insert a new subsection 6.3.2.2.7.10 as follows]

-6.3.2.2.7.9 LCID extended subheader
+6.3.2.2.7.10 LCID extended subheader

-The LCID extended subheader shall only be sent by a BS on a MBS connection and only if LCID extended subheader capability is supported (negotiated through the REG-REQ/RSP) and LCID extended subheader is enabled for the MBS connection (negotiated in the DSA-REQ/RSP).
+The LCID extended subheader (ESH) shall only be sent by a BS on an MBS connection and only if LCID extended subheader capability is supported (negotiated through the REG-REQ/RSP) and LCID extended subheader is enabled for the MBS connection (negotiated in the DSA-REQ/RSP).
+Use of LCID extended subheader is enabled if logical channels over an MBS connection have been assigned via the MBS contents ID TLV (see 11.13.37) being included with DSA-REQ, DSA-RSP, or DSC-REQ from BS.